cloudberrydb/cloudberrydb/DEV_SETUP.md

 box images, follow the instructions posted [here](https://docs.vagrantup.com/v2/cli/box.html "vagrant manage boxes").

-If you are curious about what Vagrant is doing, then open the file `vagrant/Vagrantfile`.
+If you are curious about what Vagrant is doing, then open the file `Vagrantfile`.
 The `config.vm.box` parameter there specifies the vagrant box image that is being feteched.
 Essentially you are creating an image of CentOS on your machine that will be used below to setup and run GPDB.

 While you are viewing the Vagrantfile, a few more things to notice here are:
 * The parameter `vb.memory` sets the memory to 8GB for the virtual machine.
-  You could dial that number up or down depending on the memory in your machine.
+  You could dial that number up or down depending on the actual memory in your machine.
-* The parameter `vb.cpu` sets the number of cores that the virtual machine will used to 2.
+* The parameter `vb.cpus` sets the number of cores that the virtual machine will use to 2.
 Again, feel free to change this number based on the machine that you have.
 * Notice the parameter `config.vm.synced_folder`.
 This configuration requests that the code you checked out into the directory `gpdb` be mounted as